slbgenesis/react-picky/README.md

 We are Implementing ok and cancel button and search customization.
 This approach is fine for smaller lists.
 When you have options for 20, 30, 100+ options that the use can select, it becomes unmanigable.

-What Picky is
+What Picky is:
 Picky provides a medium amount of flexibility, you can custom render: Options, List (useful for creating a virtualized menu), and SelectAll.
 Any further customisation and it's a little out of scope for Picky.
 It was built with a common pattern in mind so you can get up and running with little-to-no work.
 If you need Picky to be more flexible, I'm happy to take a PR if it would benefit the rest of the community.

-Peer Dependencies
+Peer Dependencies:
  "prop-types": "^15.6.0",
  "react": "^16.5.0",
  "react-dom": "^16.5.0"
-Installation
+Installation:
   npm install --save react-picky
   # or
   yarn add react-picky

-  Prop descriptions
+  Prop descriptions:
 placeholder - Default message when no items are selected. value - The selected value(s), array if multiple is true.
 Not needed if using as an uncontolled component numberDisplayed - Then number of selected options displayed until it turns into '(selected count) selected'.